usnistgov/FIPS201/_Appendix/glossary.md

 Personally Identifiable Information (PII)
-: Information that can be used to distinguish or trace an individual's identity, such as name, social security number, _biometric data records_, etc. alone, or when combined with other personal or identifying information that is linked or linkable to a specific individual, such as date and place of birth, mother's maiden name, etc. [[M-17-12]](references.md#ref-OMB1712)
+: Information that can be used to distinguish or trace an individual's _identity_, such as name, social security number, _biometric data records_, etc. alone, or when combined with other personal or identifying information that is linked or linkable to a specific individual, such as date and place of birth, mother's maiden name, etc. [[M-17-12]](references.md#ref-OMB1712)

 Personal Identification Number (PIN)
-: A secret that a _cardholder_ memorizes and uses to authenticate their identity.
+: A secret that a _cardholder_ memorizes and uses to authenticate their _identity_.

 Personal Identity Verification (PIV) Account
 : The logical record containing credentialing information for a given PIV _cardholder_.
-This is typically stored within the issuer’s identity management system, and includes PIV enrollment data, _cardholder_ identity attributes, and information regarding authenticators bound to the _cardholder_’s identity (e.g., _PIV Card_ and _derived PIV credentials_).
+This is typically stored within the issuer’s _identity management system_, and includes PIV enrollment data, _cardholder_ _identity_ attributes, and information regarding authenticators bound to the _cardholder_’s _identity_ (e.g., _PIV Card_ and _derived PIV credentials_).

 Personal Identity Verification (PIV) Card
-: A physical artifact (e.g., identity card, "smart" card) issued to an individual that contains a PIV Card Application which stores identity _credentials_ (e.g., photograph, _cryptographic keys_, digitized fingerprint representation) so that the claimed identity of the _cardholder_ can be verified against the stored _credentials_ by another person (human readable and verifiable) or an automated process (computer readable and verifiable).
+: A physical artifact (e.g., _identity_ card, "smart" card) issued to an individual that contains a PIV Card Application which stores _identity_ _credentials_ (e.g., photograph, _cryptographic keys_, digitized fingerprint representation) so that the claimed _identity_ of the _cardholder_ can be verified against the stored _credentials_ by another person (human readable and verifiable) or an automated process (computer readable and verifiable).

 PIV Assurance Level
-: A degree of confidence established in the identity of the holder of the _PIV Card_.
+: A degree of confidence established in the _identity_ of the holder of the _PIV Card_.

 PIV Enrollment Record
 : A sequence of related _enrollment data sets_ that is created and maintained by _PIV Card_ issuers.
-The PIV enrollment record typically contains data collected at each step of the PIV identity proofing, registration, and issuance processes.
+The PIV enrollment record typically contains data collected at each step of the PIV _identity proofing_, registration, and issuance processes.

 Private Key
 : The secret part of an _asymmetric key_ pair that is typically used to digitally sign or decrypt